geobarrod/KDE-Services/README.md

 - Bruce Zhang (Translations to Chinese language).
 - Daniele Scasciafratte (Translations to Italian language).
 - Manuel Tancoigne (Translations to French language).
+- Mateus Cruz (Translations to Brazilian Portuguese and Portuguese).

 Steps for install from Dolphin file manager (recommended):
 ----------------------------------------------------------